just1ngray/pyfig/README.md

 Basically, you give pyfig a class tree (with defaults), and a bunch of overriding dictionaries, and it will create your application's configuration by giving you back a pydantic-based class tree.

 Overrides are applied in priority order.
-A high priority override will always take prescedence over a low priority one.
+A high priority override will always take precedence over a low priority one.
 Combining all the overrides at once makes it easier later when we apply & template the config.